howard-ch-wang/bike_counters/README.md

 # to do list

 1. Find weather information - howard
-2. Create a .py with the pipeline, so we can experiment - sam
+2. DONE Create a .py with the pipeline, so we can experiment - sam
 3. research some nice time series algorithms, try to implement them with the data we have - both

+4. merge existing external data to the basic dataset - sam

 # Goals